sygmaprotocol/sygma-ui/README.md

 ===============================================
 ```

-This means that you have all the address that you need to run the UI locally.
+It means you have all the addresses to run the UI locally.

-A quick note aside: if you want to check the logs of your nodes or the relayers, you can go `/e2e/evm-evm` folder and run the following command:
+**A quick note aside:** if you want to check the logs of your nodes or the relayers, you can go to `/e2e/evm-evm` folder and
+run the following command:

 ```bash
 # inside the root directory of sygma